cadainmiller/MEAN-Angular-7/README.md

 # HOW TO RUN

-Run 'npm install' to install required dependencies.
+Run `npm install` to install required dependencies.

-Run 'ng serve' to run the angular app
+Run `ng serve` to run the angular app

 Start the MEAN Stack backend

 cd backend to enter into the backend folder

-'nodemon server' to start the nodemon server
+`nodemon server` to start the nodemon server

 ## Development server